kyma-project/istio/docs/user/00-10-compatibility-mode.md

 # Istio Version
 To track the changes introduced in open-source Istio, learn which version of the Istio module installs which version of Istio.

 The version of Istio depends on the version of the Istio module that you use.
-If a new version of the Istio module introduces a new version of Istio, an upgrade of the module causes an automatic upgrade of Istio.
+When a new version of the Istio module introduces a new version of Istio, an upgrade of the module causes an automatic upgrade of Istio.
 To learn which version of the Istio module installs which version of Istio, follow [Releases](https://github.com/kyma-project/istio/releases).

 ## Compatibility Mode
 To revert certain changes in Istio's behavior when you encounter compatibility issues with its new version, consider enabling compatibility mode.